MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-contact.md

 - External email address matches multiple CRM contacts

 > [!NOTE]
-> If you're using Copilot for Sales with Dynamics 365, the email address of the external contact must be populated in the EmailAddress1 field of the contact record in Dynamics 365 to connect the external contact to the CRM contact.
-If the email address is populated in the EmailAddress2 or EmailAddress3 field, Copilot for Sales won't be able to connect the external contact to the CRM contact.
+> If you're using Dynamics 365 as you CRM, Sales Copilot matches the email address of the external contact only with the EmailAddress1 field of the contact record in Dynamics 365 and not with EmailAddress2 or EmailAddress3 field.
+Ensure that email address is populated in the EmailAddress1 field to connect the external contact to the CRM contact.
+If the email address is populated in the EmailAddress2 or EmailAddress3 field, Sales Copilot won't match the external contact with the CRM contact and considers it as an unsaved contact.

 ## External email address matches only one CRM contact